grantgasser/moonhub/README.md

 - Add new natural language features: `volunteering`, `organizations`, etc.
 - Given enough examples, train a Transformer
 - Ideal but unlikely: get ground truth labels, possibly by self-identification

+### Comments
+Though `first_name` is quite limiting and we should add other features time-permitting, I think the breadth of OpenAI's training data allows us to get pretty far simply with first names.
+The [referenced document](https://help.seekout.com/help/360056161191-How-SeekOut-Diversity-Classifiers-Work) boasts precision & recall > .9 by using a bank of the 1 million most common names.
+Here we have solid results by simply using OpenAI embeddings.

 ---------------------------------------------------------------------------